est31/glium-glyph/README.md

 [Glium](https://github.com/glium/glium) frontend for the [glyph-brush](https://github.com/alexheretic/glyph-brush) text renderer.

-It bases on the gfx-brush crate.
+It bases on the [gfx_glyph](https://crates.io/crates/gfx_glyph) crate.
 While it "works" right now, it's quite WIP atm as some parts of the API are only drafted.
 I've written it mostly to scratch a personal itch of mine.

 TODO: